 Register by the dates listed below in order to secure these benefits.

 Beat the lines on event day by picking up your T-shirt at packet pick-up.
 Registration prices increase on event day, so make sure to invite friends and family to register at this time if they haven’t already done so!
-We'll post more information here as we get closer to the event.
+Packet pickup will take place at two different locations.

 We are pleased to have David Murphy return as emcee for PurpleStride Philadelphia!